NTS Radio: Notable projects, collaborations and partners

+Since 2014, a handful of individuals and businesses have acquired shareholdings in NTS.
+In June 2023, Universal Music Group purchased a 25% shareholding in NTS and subsequently became NTS's largest shareholder.

 Awards

 NTS won the 2014 Best Online Radio Station in the World Award from Mixcloud and the official International Radio Awards Festival.

-In 2018 Femi Adeyemi as founder of NTS Radio won the AIM Independent Music Awards as "Indie Champion" of the year.
+In 2018, Adeyemi, as founder of NTS Radio, won the AIM Independent Music Awards as "Indie Champion" of the year.

 In 2019 NTS Radio won the Outstanding Contribution category in DJ Mag's Best of British Awards.